 A Student Uniform Committee was assembled with representatives from each Primetime.
 Ms. Rubey and Mr. Meyers worked with the committee as they struggled to come to agreement on the issues.
 It was a true lesson in democracy: committee members considered different perspectives and developed a uniform policy representative of our school community.

 What if my Child Comes to School out of Uniform?

 The committee considered this question carefully.
 Students agreed that uniforms can enhance their learning experience, so consequences of coming to school out of uniform should promote the uniform without interfering with learning time.
 Therefore, they agreed that if a student comes to school out of uniform:

-- (S)he will be provided with a “loaner” uniform to wear and return at the end of the day.
-(S)he will also be reminded of the consequences of coming to school out of uniform again.
+(S)he will be provided with a “loaner” uniform to wear and return at the end of the day and be reminded of the consequences of coming to school out of uniform again.

 A Peek inside S2